 Why do Americans have to pay so much for health care?
-Often we are told it’s because we go to the doctor too often or get too many treatments.
-But citizens in other countries like Germany see more doctors, spend more days in the hospital and undergo more procedures while paying far less for health care and living longer.
+Often we are told it’s because of overutilization.
+But citizens in other countries like Germany see doctors more, spend more days in the hospital and undergo procedures at roughly similar rates while paying far less for health care and living longer.
 The U.S. actually deploys fewer health resources per capita than other OECD countries: fewer doctors and nurses, fewer medical school graduates, and fewer hospital beds.
 “It’s not that we’re getting more; it’s that we’re paying much more,” notes Gerard F. Anderson, a professor in the Johns Hopkins University Bloomberg School’s Department of Health Policy and Management.

-Not a single highly competitive hospital market still exists in any region of the United States, according to the standard metric used by the Federal Trade Commission to measure degrees of concentration, the Herfindahl-Hirschman Index.
-By the same measure, nearly half of all hospital markets are uncompetitive, and another third are moderately concentrated.
+Not a single highly competitive hospital market remains in any region of the United States, according to the standard metric used by the Federal Trade Commission to measure degrees of concentration, the Herfindahl-Hirschman Index (HHI).
+By the same measure, the hospital markets in 90% of Metropolitan Statistical Areas are officially highly concentrated.

-When hospitals buy out their competitors, the effect is almost always higher prices and lower quality.
+When hospitals buy out their competitors, the effect is almost always higher prices.
 According to a literature survey by the Robert Wood Johnson Foundation, “The magnitude of price increases when hospitals merge in concentrated markets is typically quite large, most exceeding 20 percent.”
-A widely discussed recent study by Yale economist Zach Cooper and others, has found that if you stay in a hospital that faces no competition, your bill will be $1,900 higher on average than if you stay in hospital facing four or more competitors.
+A recent and widely discussed study by Yale economist Zack Cooper and others has found that if you stay in a hospital that faces no competition, your bill will be $1,900 higher on average than if you stay in a hospital facing four or more competitors.
 If hospital mergers are creating efficiency gains, it’s hard to find instances in which the savings are being shared with customers.
 Even among hospitals operating in different regions, when mergers occur, the effect is higher prices, typically running between 7 percent and 17 percent, according to studies.

-These trends reflect in part a broader radical retreat from anti-trust enforcement that has lead to massive consolidation in almost all sectors of the American economy over the last generation.
-In the realm of health care, most of the damage has come about from judges making new case law.
-Though the Department of Justice and the Federal Trade Commission have continued to bring many textbook anti-trust cases against monopolistic health care providers, after the mid-1990s they began consistently losing in court as more and more judges came under the thrall of Chicago School antitrust theories that tend to justify monopolies generally or to define them away.
-Courts have often ruled, for instance, that a local hospital monopoly actually faces real competition because at least some of its patients came from distant communities where other hospitals existed.
+These trends have unfolded in part because of legal doctrines that over the last 40 years have led to a broader retreat from antitrust enforcement.
+Though the Department of Justice and the Federal Trade Commission (FTC) have continued to bring many antitrust cases against monopolistic health care providers, they have suffered a series of losses as increasing numbers of judges came under the thrall of libertarian antitrust theories that tend to define away monopolies.
+Courts have ruled, for instance, that a local hospital monopoly is not actually a monopoly because at least some patients traveled to that hospital from areas where other hospitals were located.

-The trend toward growing concentration among health care providers also reflects, however, the unintended consequences of policies that were supposed to reduce fraud and increase the quality of patient care.
+The trend toward growing concentration among health care providers also reflects the unintended consequences of policies that were supposed to reduce fraud and increase the quality of patient care.
 For example, over the last several decades, Congress has passed anti-kickback laws and other measures designed to prevent doctors from making money off their referrals.
-Yet in an era of lax anti-trust enforcement, health care providers in any community can get around these prohibitions against kickbacks simply by combining into a single enterprise.
+Yet in an era of lax antitrust enforcement, health care providers in any community can get around these prohibitions against kickbacks simply by combining into a single enterprise.